Shaniko, Oregon

-Shaniko (/ˈʃænᵻkoʊ/, SHAN-i-koh) is a city located in Wasco County, Oregon, United States, on U.S. Route 97 and about 8 mi north of Antelope.
+Shaniko (/ˈʃænᵻkoʊ/, SHAN-i-koh) is a town located in Wasco County, Oregon, United States, on U.S. Route 97 and about 8 mi north of Antelope.
 The population was 30 at the 2020 census.

 Geography

 Shaniko is in Wasco County, in north-central Oregon, at the intersection of U.S. Route 97 and Oregon Route 218.
-The city is 69 mi north of Redmond and 131 mi east of Portland.
-According to the United States Census Bureau, the city has a total area of 0.50 sqmi, all of it land.
+The town is 69 mi north of Redmond and 131 mi east of Portland.
+According to the United States Census Bureau, the town has a total area of 0.50 sqmi, all of it land.

-The city is at an elevation of 3343 ft.
+The town is at an elevation of 3343 ft.
 On the high plateau on which Shaniko was built, the soil is thin and the vegetation sparse, consisting mainly of sagebrush, bunchgrass, and occasional junipers.
 Many peaks of the Cascade Range, including Hood, Jefferson, Adams, St. Helens and Rainier, are visible from the city.

 History

 The first European Americans came to the Shaniko area after the discovery of gold in Canyon City, Oregon, in 1862.
 The route to Canyon City started at the early settlement of The Dalles, 190 mi away.
 Camps were made wherever water could be found.
 One camp, which became the farming community of Bakeoven, was closely associated with the future town of Shaniko, while another camp, Cross Hollow, was within the present Shaniko city limits.
 In 1867, following complaints of hostile Indians and fear of robbery of those transporting gold, the State of Oregon received a grant from the United States government to build a military wagon road from The Dalles to Fort Boise in what was then Washington Territory, (now Idaho).
 Following this road, homesteaders began claiming land in Central Oregon that previously had been fairly inaccessible.

 One of these settlers was August Scherneckau, who came to the area after the Civil War, in 1874.
 The spelling of the town's name reflects local Native American pronunciation of Scherneckau's name.
 The town was originally called Cross Hollow, and a post office by that name was established in May 1879 with Scherneckau as postmaster.
 Cross Hollow post office closed in 1887, and Shaniko post office opened in 1900.
 An application to incorporate the city was submitted February 9, 1901, and the first official meeting of the Shaniko city council occurred on March 16, 1901.

 The town's heyday was the first decade of the 20th century, when Shaniko served as a transportation hub spurred by the presence of the Columbia Southern Railway, a subsidiary of Union Pacific Railroad, which built a branch from Biggs Junction to a terminus in Shaniko.
 That branch was completed in May 1900.
 At the time, the city was known as the "Wool Capital of the World", and it was a regional center of 20000 sqmi of wool, wheat, cattle and sheep production, with no other such center east of the Cascade Range in Oregon.
 The region served by the city even stretched into Idaho, south to Klamath Falls, Oregon, and beyond, because of rail connections to the main line.